solenedel/Mintbean-paint-app/README.md

 ### The deployed website is found [here](https://pintura-mintbean.herokuapp.com/)

+## Notes to users:
+- The drawing functionality only works properly in desktop and laptop computers (not touchscreens)

 ### To run the app in development mode:
 1. clone the repository to your local machine
 2. in the terminal, enter: `npm start`